Protein-Interactions/BolognaMaster/practicals/tutorial_on_protein_docking.md

 Restraints can be combined into restraint groups, and groups are combined into a restraint set, which allows users to specify some logic about how many restraints are required to be satisfied.

+Ideally, if a given residue from the receptor (MKK in our case) interacts with more than one residue from the ligand (gadd45b in our case), a group will composed of all the (known) interactions between that receptor residue and the different ligand residues.
+Each restraint will consist of the interaction between the same receptor residue and a different ligand residue.
+Thus, if residue A 100 from the receptor interacted with residues B 10, B 20, and B 30 from the ligand, you will create a group with 3 restraints (A 100 - B 10; A 100 - B 20; A 100 - B 30).
+A group may be made up of a single restraint, as in our case, in which we will have three groups, each with a single restraint.

 In the "Required percent of groups" you have to specify which percentage of groups are required to be satisfied.
-In this case, we only have three restraints and we can put all of them in a single group.
-If you want the group to be satisfied you will put 100%.
+In this case, we have three groups and we can set "Required percent of groups" to 75%.
 Notice that the minimum number of groups required is 1.

 In the "Required percentage of restraints" you have to specify which percentage of restraints are required to be satisfied.
 It is up to you to decide how much strict you want to be in filtering the solutions.
-If you put 100%, only solutions satisfying all the restraints will be retained.
-If you put 70%, 2/3 restraints must be satisfied.
-Etc.
+In this case, we only have one restraint per group and it would make no sense to set "Required percentage of restraints" to less than 100%.

 In the Receptor Residue box, you have to write the chain and the first residue number of MKK reported in the table above (A 165).
 Chain and residue number need to be separated by a blank space.
-In the Ligand Residue box you have to write the chain and the number of the Gadd45b residue (A 65) interacting with MKK 'A 165'.
+In the Ligand Residue box you have to write the chain and the number of the Gadd45b residue (X 65) interacting with MKK 'A 165'.
 In the Min Distance and Max Distance boxes you have to write an acceptable distance (in Angstroms) range for the restraint to be satisfied.
-Then click to 'Add restraint' and fill in the text boxes with the second and the third interacting pair's information.
+Then click to 'Add group' and fill in the text boxes with the second and the third interacting pair's information.

 For the distance range you can try 1-5 for all the interacting pairs.

-A 165 --> A 65 --> 1-5
+A 165 --> X 65 --> 1-5

-A 178 --> A 66 --> 1-5
+A 178 --> X 66 --> 1-5

-A 173 --> A 113 --> 1-5
+A 173 --> X 113 --> 1-5

 When you finish adding restraints, click on "Create Restraints".
 A piece of code will appear in the "Restraints" box below.
-You can copy it to a local text file with a .json suffix or use Save As...
+You can copy it to a local text file with a .json suffix or use the Save As button.

 ```
-{"required":1,"groups":[{"required":2,"restraints":[{"type":"residue","dmax":5,"dmin":1,"rec_chain":"A","rec_resid":"165","lig_chain":"A","lig_resid":"65"},{"type":"residue","dmax":5,"dmin":1,"rec_chain":"A","rec_resid":"178","lig_chain":"A","lig_resid":"66"},{"type":"residue","dmax":5,"dmin":1,"rec_chain":"A","rec_resid":"173","lig_chain":"A","lig_resid":"113"}]}]}
+required	2
+groups
+0
+required	1
+restraints
+0
+type	"residue"
+dmax	5
+dmin	1
+rec_chain	"A"
+rec_resid	"165"
+lig_chain	"X"
+lig_resid	"65"
+1
+required	1
+restraints
+0
+type	"residue"
+dmax	5
+dmin	1
+rec_chain	"A"
+rec_resid	"178"
+lig_chain	"X"
+lig_resid	"66"
+2
+required	1
+restraints
+0
+type	"residue"
+dmax	5
+dmin	1
+rec_chain	"A"
+rec_resid	"173"
+lig_chain	"X"
+lig_resid	"113"
 ```

 This is the file you have to upload to ClusPro Restraints option.
 Then, you can run your job.

 ## Analysis of ClusPro results
 The goal of ClusPro results' analyses is to identify, among the large number of docking conformations, those better fullfilling the restraints you have imposed.
 First, we have to navigate the ClusPro output page and identify sets of solutions ("models") we will download and further inspect.